The development of open education policies will help move OER and OEP from the periphery to the center of education practice.

-The OTN is an alliance of higher education institutions committed to improving access, affordability, and academic success through the use of open textbooks.
-David created and manages the Open Textbook Library (http://open.umn.edu) - a single source for faculty to find quality openly licensed textbooks.
+The OTN is an alliance of higher education institutions committed to improving access, affordability, and academic success through open education.
+David created and manages the Open Textbook Library (open.umn.edu/opentextbooks/) - a single source for faculty to find quality openly licensed textbooks.
 David and his colleagues are often invited to other institutions interested in starting their own open textbook initiative on campus.

 David is also responsible for leading the College of Education and Human Development's mobile initiative, which began in 2010.
 Each year, ~450 college freshmen receive an Apple iPad which is integrated into the curriculum of their First Year Experience program.
 David and colleagues have documented how these mobile devices have especially benefitted students from disadvantaged backgrounds.